satoru-suzukii/frostward-map/README.md

 * **⚓Contextual Coastal Logic:** Port cities and Icebreaker Docks only spawn on "Ice Shelf" tiles that are adjacent to "Frozen Ocean".
 * **📋The Survivor's Log:** A built-in coordinate-based ledger that allows players to "tag" locations with notes on resources, threats, or supply caches.
 * **💾 Persistent Save System:** Integrated `localStorage` support.
 Your coordinates ($X, Y$), current world seed, and all ledger notes are automatically saved and reloaded upon return.
-* **📋 Survivor Log Reviewer:** A new centralized log interface allows you to view all notes made across the infinite map in one chronological list, making it easier to track discovered resources.
+* **📋 Centralized Log Reviewer:** A new centralized log interface allows you to view all notes made across the infinite map in one chronological list, making it easier to track discovered resources.
 * **🔑 Custom Seed Injection:** Players can now manually input and "Load" specific world seeds, allowing for shared world exploration and speed-running.
 * **⚙️ Unified System Menu:** A clean modal-based UI replaces the old action bar, housing world-reset, trekking, and log-management tools.
 * **💯Zero-Dependency Architecture:** A "Digital Talisman"—one single HTML file containing all Logic (JS), Styling (CSS), and Structure (HTML).